SLLS John Bynner Distinguished Scholar Award

 The purpose of this award is to recognize scholars whose methodological contributions have significantly impacted life course research and/or informed the development of policies in a life course perspective.
 Methodological contributions to longitudinal data collection and analysis, qualitative, quantitative or mixed longitudinal methods are especially welcome.

-The winner will be announced at the 2025 SLLS Annual General Meeting, taking place during the Society's conference in Fribourg in September.
-They will be invited to present an address at the Society's 2026 conference, with the possibility to publish the award address in the Society’s journal, Longitudinal and Life Course Studies.
+Each year, the winner is announced at the SLLS Annual General Meeting which takes place during the Society's annual conference.
+They will be invited to present an address at the Society's conference the following year, with the possibility to publish the award address in the Society’s journal, Longitudinal and Life Course Studies.

 PAST WINNERS: Laura Bernardi (2024), Francesco Billari (2023).